Does My Boss Have To Pay For My Car Accident If I’m Injured While Traveling To A Job?

 The Florida First District Court of Appeals recently addressed this rule in a case, DSK Group, Inc. v.
 Hernandez, where the injured employee was driving to a job site.
 Here, the employee-plaintiff worked for the defendant-employer, a home remodeling company.
 The defendant only paid the plaintiff an hourly wage for his actual work done at the job site.
 The defendant did not compensate the plaintiff for his time spent traveling to the job sites.

 One morning, the plaintiff drove his car from his home to the first job site he was scheduled to work at that day.
 During the trip, he was hit by a drunk driver.
 The plaintiff subsequently filed for workers’ compensation benefits.
 Although a workers’ compensation judge agreed the plaintiff was entitled to benefits, the First District reversed, citing the coming and going rule.

 As the appellate court saw the facts, there was no question this was simply a case of an employee making an ordinary commute to work.
 His workday did not start until he “clocked in” at the job site.
 The coming and going rule therefore applied.

 Speak with a Florida Car Accident Attorney Today

 It is important to note that even in cases where an employee is entitled to workers’ compensation benefits following a car accident, that does not prevent the employee from also filing a personal injury lawsuit against the negligent driver.
 That is why if you are injured in any sort of accident it is best to consult with a qualified Boca Raton personal injury lawyer as soon as possible.
-Contact the Leifer Law Firm today to schedule a free consultation.
+Contact Leifer & Ramirez today to schedule a free consultation.